devunfox15/CSE212-Data-structs/final-project/3-trees.md

 **G. DEPTH**:
 The depth of a node is the number of edges from the root to the node.
 It indicates the level at which the node sits in the tree.
 For example, in a family tree, the generation level (how far from the oldest ancestor) would represent the depth of a person-node in that tree.

-**These terms form the foundation of understanding tree data structures, allowing for a clear communication of concepts and operations within them.**

 ## TYPES OF TREES
 Trees come in various types, each with its unique properties and applications.
 Understanding these types helps in choosing the right tree for a specific problem.
 Here's a brief overview of some common types of trees along with examples for better understanding:

 ### A. BINARY TREE
 A binary tree is a tree data structure where each node has at most two children, referred to as the left child and the right child.
 It's a simple and foundational type of tree used in many applications.

-A binary Search Tree is a node-based binary tree data structure that has the following properties:

-The left subtree of a node contains only nodes with keys lesser than the node’s key.
-The right subtree of a node contains only nodes with keys greater than the node’s key.
-The left and right subtree each must also be a binary search tree.

-**Since each node of this tree has only 2 children, it can be said that this tree is a Binary Tree**

 ![Binary Tree](img/binaryTree.png)